-UCSB does not look at "demonstrated interest"—or the degree to which you show a university you are interested in attending—in the admission process.
-We encourage students to connect with Admissions through our application overview sessions, virtual tours, and open house events, but attendance at these offerings, virtual or in-person, will not affect your application for admission.
+UCSB does not look at "demonstrated interest"— or the degree to which you show a university you are interested in attending—in the admission process.
+We encourage students to connect with Admissions through our application overview sessions, virtual tours, and open house events.
+Please note that attendance at these offerings, virtual or in-person, will not affect your application for admission.

-You can fill out and submit a UC application on the University of California’s admissions website during the submission period (November 1-30 each year).
-There is a $70 fee per campus for U.S. residents and an $80 fee per campus for international students.
+You can fill out and submit a UC application on the University of California’s admissions website during the submission period.
+There is a $80 fee per campus for U.S. residents and an $95 fee per campus for international students.

 The University of California will waive application fees for up to four campuses for qualified students who otherwise would be unable to apply for admission.
 To be accepted for the fee waiver, you must be a U.S. resident or qualify through a selective visa and you must meet specific requirements related to your family income and size.
 Consideration for the fee waiver is built into the UC application, no other application is necessary.